dlt-hub/verified-sources/sources/pipedrive/README.md

 These entities map the fields associated with them.
 To get more information, please read the [Pipedrive documentation.](https://developers.pipedrive.com/docs/api/v1)

-> Note, the `deals_flow` and `deals_participants` resources are built based on the "deals" resource.
-Therefore, it’s a good practice to load them together in one source.
+> Note that `deals_flow` and `deals_participants` resources are built based on the `deals` resource.
+Therefore, loading them together in one source is a good practice.

 ## Initialize the pipeline